jafioti/dataflow/README.md

 - [ ] Make dataloader use a multiqueue instead of draining all examples into buffer on main thread
 - [ ] Make auto-parallel pipeline Node using rayon
 - [ ] Add async ability and remote sources.
 - [ ] Simplify the type magic used to make functions-as-closures work.
 Allow implementation of Node directly.
+Remove duplicate impls of Node and ExplicitNode

 ## Codebase Visualization
 ![Visualization of the codebase](./diagram.svg)